-I alternate between dry-brushing (using nothing on the toothbrush) or using a couple of drops of organic apple cider vinegar and baking soda sprinkled on my toothbrush.
+I alternate between dry-brushing (using nothing on the toothbrush) or using a spritz of 3% hydrogen peroxide and baking soda sprinkled on my toothbrush.
 I do this daily and my teeth and gums have never been healthier; just ask my dentist!
 It will take some guts on your part to get past the fear and stigma of going against what people consider “normal” these days.
-So, if you want to try this, to make it most convenient, get a little amber dropper bottle for the cider and a spice jar with a shaker top for the baking soda.
-I get mine online from Mountain Rose Herbs for under $2 each.
+So, if you want to try this, to make it most convenient, get a dark, glass bottle for the hydrogen peroxide and a spice jar with a shaker top for the baking soda.
+I get mine online from Mountain Rose Herbs for $2 – $5 each.

 Peroxide – Another Awesome Tool

-Another awesome practice is to swish with 3% Peroxide every night after brushing/before bed.
+Another awesome practice is to swish with 3% Peroxide after brushing/before bed.
 As you may know, the cause of gingivitis is the accumulation of bacterial plaque.
 So I do anything I can to protect my mouth from the colonization of harmful microorganisms that can lead to gingivitis!
 This really helps!
-My husband and I do this religiously every night before bed and our gum health has never been better.
+My husband and I do this about 2 nights a week and our gum health has never been better.

 Removing Tea and Red Wine Stains

-When my teeth get stained from drinking too much black tea, I simply use baking soda and my finger to rub the stains off!
+When my teeth get stained from drinking too much black tea, I simply sprinkle some dry baking soda and my finger and rub it against my front teeth.
+It will get the stains off!
 It’s that simple and it works, try it!